-- 1. Read through this module first to get an idea of what you are about to do. - 2.
-Find the data sheet for the OPB Ethernet Media Access Controller (EMAC) and review it. - 3.
+- 1. Read through this lab first to get an idea of what you are about to do. - Find the data sheet for the OPB Ethernet Media Access Controller (EMAC) (v1.00m) and review it.
+A copy is also posted directly on the course web page. - 3.
 In this lab you will be modifying an example program that can be found in the Processor IP drivers library for the device.
-On the Microprocessor lab machines, look in

-O:\Xilinx\EDK6.3i\sw\XilinxProcessorIPLib\drivers\emac_v1_00_d\examples
+On the lab machines, look in - O:\Xilinx\EDK6.1i\sw\XilinxProcessorIPLib\drivers\emac v1 00 d\examples - 4.
+The first step is to copy the previous lab.
+You can do this in advance by going to your ugsparc directory where you can find "lab3":